pavlitsky/vscode-yard/README.md

-"yard.spacers.beforeTags" // Prepend an empty line to all method's tags "yard.spacers.separateTags" // Separate method's tags of the same name (@params and @return) with an empty line "yard.spacers.afterTags" // Append an empty line to all method's tags "yard.spacers.beforeSingleTag" // Prepend an empty line to a single tag documentation (for example a constant) "yard.spacers.afterSingleTag" // Append an empty line to a single tag documentation (for example a constant)
+"yard.spacers.beforeTags" // Prepend an empty line to all method's tags "yard.spacers.separateTags" // Separate method's tags of the same name (@params and @return) with an empty line "yard.spacers.afterTags" // Append an empty line to all method's tags "yard.spacers.beforeSingleTag" // Prepend an empty line to directives or single tags (for example constants) "yard.spacers.afterSingleTag" // Append an empty line to directives or single tags (for example constants)
 ```

 Insertion of the `@author` tag can be opted with this setting.